raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 If the model is deployed and solely relied on, the cost of looking into these false alarms could be high.
 That, historically, has been the issue of anomaly-based intrusion detection systems.

+## Future Work
+- Explore the use of big data infrastructure like Hadoop and Spark to improve the computation efficiency
+- Explore unsupervised outlier detection methods such as Isolation Forest and Auto-Encoder.

 [^1]: <a href="http://www.internetlivestats.com/internet-users">Internet Users</a>